|Values are valid only on day of printing.|

-Avian proteins, including antigens in pigeon droppings, are a causative agent of hypersensitivity pneumonitis (HP).
+Avian proteins, including antigens in pigeon droppings, are one of the causative agents of hypersensitivity pneumonitis (HP).
+The development of HP caused by avian proteins is accompanied by an immune response to avian protein antigens with production of IgG antibodies.
 While the immunopathogenesis of HP is not known, several immune mechanisms are postulated to play a role, including both cellular and humoral mechanisms.(1)

 Evaluation of patients suspected of having hypersensitivity pneumonitis induced by exposure to pigeon droppings

-Elevated concentrations of IgG antibodies to pigeon droppings are consistent with the diagnosis of hypersensitivity pneumonitis caused by exposure to this antigen.
+Elevated concentrations of IgG antibodies to pigeon droppings in patients with signs and symptoms of hypersensitivity pneumonitis may be consistent with disease caused by exposure to this antigen.

 > or =16 years: < or =53.3 mg/L